Certificate Management Protocol

-The Certificate Management Protocol (CMP) is an Internet protocol standardized by the IETF used for obtaining X.509 digital certificates in a public key infrastructure (PKI).
+The Certificate Management Protocol (CMP) is an Internet protocol standardized by the IETF used for obtaining X.509 public-key certificates in a PKI.

-CMP is a very feature-rich and flexible protocol, supporting many types of cryptography.
+CMP is a very feature-rich and flexible protocol.

+So far it is the only protocol with support of all types of cryptography.
+This includes KEM keys, which have become more important for post-quantum cryptography (PQC).

-CMP messages are self-contained, which, as opposed to EST, makes the protocol independent of the transport mechanism and provides end-to-end security.
+CMP messages are self-contained, which makes the protocol independent of the transport mechanism and provides end-to-end security also over multiple hops.
+This distinguishes CMP and CMC from other certificate enrollment protocols including EST.

-CMP messages are encoded in ASN.1, using the DER method.
+CMP messages are defined in ASN.1 syntax and encoded using the DER method.